Is your school ready to be a No Place for Hate school?

 Register Your School here: mountainstates.adl.org/noplaceforhate

-No Place for Hate had another successful 2018-2019 school year and 56 schools completed the program and were designated No Place for Hate on April 12, 2019 at the Arvada Center for the Arts & Humanities.
-Check out our school partner list, at this link: 2018-19 NPFH Partner school list
+We had very successful 2018-2019 school year with 56 schools designated No Place for Hate on April 12, 2019 at the Arvada Center for the Arts & Humanities.
+Check out our school partner list: 2018-19 NPFH Partner school list

 Are you interested in learning more about ADL’s No Place for Hate program for the 2019-2020 school year, or interested in letting your principal or counselors know about No Place for Hate?
 Pass along these links below and share with your school staff & administrators: